anronuay/MS3-task_wizard/README.md

     -   #### Typography
         -   I opted to use the default Materialize font Roboto 2.0, due to it’s clean font style, which fitted in with the aesthetic I wanted for the website.
     -   #### Imagery
-        -   Due to the simplicty of the design and functionality of the website, I chose not to include imagery within the UX.
+        -   Due to the simplicity of the design and functionality of the website, I chose not to include imagery within the UX.
 However there could be further scope to include this in a future edition.

 *   ### Wireframes